wlloyduw/SAAF/tutorial_faaset/faaset_tutorial.md

 ## Activity 2: Writing Experiments

 Deploy 2 CPU bound functions, the Google Colab notebook provides two examples, calc_service and the page_rank function.
 Then create an experiment with FaaS Runner to run them each 30 time across 30 threads (30 threads, 1 run per thread), name this experiment t_test_demo.
 Repeat this experiment once with each function.
 Make sure the results are loaded into the Notebook, either saving the results to a variable when they are run or using FaaSET's load function.
-Once both experiments are complete print general runtime statistics and run a T-test.
+Once both experiments are complete print general runtime st.